davidaq/nwa-js/README.md

 Usage
 -----

+This package is not used as an included module.
+It's a command line software.

     Usage: nwa <command> [options]

     Commands:
       init     Create a bootstrap nwa project
-      start  Start running the http server
+      run      Start running the http server
+      start    Start http server as daemon
+      stop     Terminate running daemon http server
-      stop   Terminate the http server if running build  Front-end apps and service implementations will be updated watch  Issue build when detected change.
+      restart  Terminate running daemon http server and start a new one build    Front-end apps and service implementations will be updated watch    Issue build when detected change.
 May not work on some os poll     Issue build every second.
 Use when watch is not supported

     Options:
-      --help, -h  Show help
+      --help, -h  Show help                                                [boolean]
       --dir, -d   Base directory of the nwa project.
 Current working directory by default